Emergency support hotline: +30 123-456-789

 • consistent across figures

-• iconic “retro” look
+• nostalgic “retro” look

 3.2 Weaknesses